-Voting: Only holders of record of CVR Energy, Inc.'s common stock as of the Record Date (April 3, 2023) will be entitled to notice and to vote.
+Voting.
+Only holders of record of CVR Energy, Inc.'s common stock as of the Record Date (April 3, 2023) will be entitled to notice and to vote.

-How to Attend: By entering, at the website above, the control number, which may be found on the Notice of Internet Availability of Proxy Materials sent to you.
+By entering, at the website above, the control number, which may be to you.

+How to Attend: found on the Notice of Internet Availability of Proxy Materials sent